How to Play “In the Pocket”

 If you play a harmonic or melodic instrument, playing “in the pocket” will legitimize you in the eyes of any drummer.
 This element of your musicianship shouldn’t be overlooked because of a focus on scales, runs, voicing, or the desire to play fast.

-In this post, we’ll suggest some practice methods that will help you to get that tight rhythm you’ve always wanted and be able to play “in the pocket”.
+In this post, we will suggest some practice methods that will help you develop that tight rhythm you’ve always wanted and be able to play “in the pocket”.

 Get Yourself a Practice Practice

 From beginner to master, every musician’s practice is a lifelong endeavor.
 There is always something to learn, always room to grow.
 Developing a practice schedule, or a “practice practice” will make the difference between an amateur and pro-level playing.
-Do you need to practice 8 hours a day, 6 days a week?
+Do you need to practice 8 hours a day, 6 days to be able to play “in the pocket”?

 Thirty minutes to an hour of concentration, three to four times a week is all it takes to progressively (not linearly) improve.
 Obviously, the more you practice, the faster your progress.